fsislaben/stats_crash_course/pages/chisquare.md

 ### Chi-square test for independence

 For this version of the chi-square test, the count data between two groups is compared to see if the counts are independent of each other based on their categorical assignment.
-For example, if you wanted to determine if taking calculus helped students achieve A's in physics the sample would be students in a physics class and the categories would be "A in physics (Y/N)" and "Taken calculus (Y/N)".
+For example, if you wanted to determine if taking calculus helped students achieve “A”s in physics the sample would be students in a physics class and the categories would be "A in physics (Y/N)" and "Taken calculus (Y/N)".
 The frequencies between the groups could then be compared.

 The ***null hypothesis*** for the chi-square test for independence is that the samples are independent.